Telephone support and information service

 We sincerely apologise to all our service users who are waiting for a first appointment with us.
 We appreciate how challenging this can be and we are doing all we can to see people as soon as possible.

 We receive a large volume of enquiries to the service, via phone and email, regarding the current waiting times.
 We request that service users please do not contact the service to enquire when your first appointment will be, as we are not able to offer any more details than those set out here.
+We have just invited patients who were referred in February 2017 to make a first appointment with us.

 Unfortunately, we have a high number of service users who do not attend their scheduled appointments each month.
 Wasted and missed appointments directly impact our current service waiting times.
 While we understand that circumstances can change, please contact us to cancel or re-schedule your appointment with as much notice as possible if you are no longer able to attend.